lubomir/lubomir.github.io/posts/en/2016-09-25-clickable-pungi-logs.markdown

 ---
 title: Clickable Pungi logs
-tags: Fedora, Pungi, Java Script, logs
+tags: Fedora, Pungi, JavaScript, logs
 ---

 When debugging problems with composes, the logs left behind by all stages of